 When applying the first country for asylum concept, the criteria for its application are not the same as those of the Safe Third Country concept.
 Therefore, the criteria listed in Article 38(1) of the recast Asylum Procedures Directive do not explicitly apply.

 The concept is used in practice, but so far only in a few cases per year.
-It was not used in 2020.
+It was not used in any cases in 2021.

 Article 51(1) IPA.